marcz2007/MoodMagicTherapy/README.md

 - The folder ‘Google Assistant App’ contains the full application code.
 Navigate through to functions and then to index.js to see the entirety of the Webhook; This is the code which brings together the Google Assistant application with the other .
 A .zip file containing all the Dialogflow intents is also held within the
 ‘Google Assistant App’ folder.
 - The folder ‘DBTestApp/DatabaseAPiApp/npm-global’ contains the code used to create and manipulate the SQL databases and request Watson tone analysis on song lyrics.

+For more information, please feel free to browse the project report I wrote which covers the project in much greater detail (MScProjectReport.pdf).